OsmAnd-Rendering/Motorcycle/readme_en.md

 ## Significant variations from the standard styles:

-- Visual identification of ways according to driveability (colour code)
+- Visual identification of ways according to driveability (colour code) **[explanations in French](https://github.com/OsmAnd-Rendering/Motorcycle/wiki/hi%C3%A9rarchie-des-chemins)**
 - Useful / interesting POIs highlighted
 - Difficulty of trails from MTB and pedestrian tags
 - Simplification for legibility of MTB/pedestrian routes